 The moment your baby reaches an age where he can start having solids, you will receive a ton of advice.
 However, the one suggestion that seems to resound from nearly every source is dal pani – the water you get from dal that has the taste but not as much of the nutrition.
 Many parents choose to mash some dal along with the water and feed it to the baby.
 Balancing this with other items is just as necessary for the baby’s health.

 Why Give Toor/Moong Dal Water to Baby?

 Moong dal pani for babies is a suggestion that has trickled down from generations, and there is a pretty good reason for it.
 The benefits a baby receives from it are numerous, and they are essential for your baby.

 - Dal pani is easy to digest, making it the perfect first food for your child.

 - Going for yellow moong dal is a better choice since the chances of allergies are minimal and it is easily digestible.

 - Numerous trace elements like zinc, iron, manganese present in dal pani benefit the growth of the baby and help in strengthening the immunity.

 When to Start Dal Water for Babies

 Dal ka pani for a 6-month-old baby is the usual way to go for most parents, as this is the age where babies start to consume solids.
 However, the right age for it depends on why the parent wants to feed the baby dal pani in the first place.
 While some prefer to make it an accompaniment to breast milk, others choose to feed dal pani as a way to wean the baby off milk.
-Nevertheless, the age of 6-8 months is ideal; you can even start feeding your baby dal pani at the age of one year.
+Nevertheless, the age of 6-8 months is ideal.

 In a single serving of a cup of dal pani, the nutritional elements are distributed as follows.

 |Vitamin A||18.3 mcg|